Types of Cyber Attacks

 While there are dozens of different types of attacks, the list of cyber attacks includes the 20 most common examples.

-Top 20 Most Common Types of Cyber Attacks
+Top 20 Most Common Types of Cybersecurity Attacks

 A denial-of-service (DoS) attack is designed to overwhelm the resources of a system to the point where it is unable to reply to legitimate service requests.
 A distributed denial-of-service (DDoS) attack is similar in that it also seeks to drain the resources of a system.
 A DDoS attack is initiated by a vast array of malware-infected host machines controlled by the attacker.
 These are referred to as “denial of service” attacks because the victim site is unable to provide service to those who want to access it.